AdamTorkelsson/WrapMyInfo/README.md

   'token': 'eybsSKvSao...'
 }
 ```

 ## Schemas
 A Schema is the description of documents, they include standardvalue, type and name.
-Schemas are built both to validate the data stored in the Documents and to in a less costly way enable search over data.
-It is moreover a way for developers to have higher controll over what information is stored.
+Schemas are built both to validate the data stored in the Documents and organize them.
+They moreover enable you as a developer to prevent uncessary searches.

+These datatypes are supported as schema types:

+integer, float, Strings, boolean,
+date - Standard ISO 8601 format.time
+JSON (JSON can not be indexed, they can however still be multilevel)

-#### CREATE
+#### CREATE A SCHEMA
+Create a new schema that describes document content.
 ```javascript
 URL: BASE_URL + /schemas
 Method: [CREATE]